GuidesCustomer research

 After facilitators provide an overview of journey mapping principles and their importance, guide participants through creating a journey map.

-Focus on a specific customer persona to ensure the map is detailed, actionable, and relevant to real-world scenarios.
+Focus on a specific to ensure the map is detailed, actionable, and relevant to real-world scenarios.

 What to do after your journey mapping workshop